Israel VS Palestine DEBATE, Misfit Patriot VS Rathbone w/ Alex Stein

 And this is what you fucking people don't understand.

-And that's, for me, that is so dumb to think that people in caves or, you know, literally in tunnels are running some strategic marketing campaign that is making Israel look bad.
+And for me, that is so dumb to think that people in caves or, you know, literally in tunnels are running some strategic marketing campaign that is making Israel look bad.

 And when you start wars with seven other countries, when you are belligerent and aggressive against everyone else in the region, people tend not to want to do business with you.

-You know, it's the same thing that happened in Saudi Arabia with Yemen.
+It's the same thing that happened in Saudi Arabia with Yemen.

 They were embroiled in a civil war.